edcheyjr/JSGameDevTuts/parallaxBackground/Readme.md

 ### conclusion

+**Key points**

+- understand how the images are looped at different speed
+- how the different speed co-relate to game speed look at [layer.js]("./layer.js")

-Parallax background are often used in 3d platformer games
+Parallax background are often used in 3d platformer games.